 Problem Reason Solution Intermittent Feed Feed Ramp not used.
 The feed ramp adds a gentle slope to the stack and helps feeding.
 If you're using the ramp, check the H-Block gap for proper separation.
-Also make sure the wire frame is centered under the material.
+Also make sure the input guide is centered under the material.
 See Chapter 2, Printer Basics for more information.
 Dirty feed rollers.
 Clean the feed roller with alcohol.
 DO NOT use any other solvents or detergents.
 They could damage the feed rollers.
 Paper dust present (yellow or white Clean sensor with compressed air. residue), blocking feed sensor.
 See Chapter 3, Printer Maintenance for more information.
-Too much material in feeder (too heavy).
-Weight of stack must be 20 lbs.
-(9kg) or less.
-Remove some material from stack.
 Multifeeds (Feeds Separators (H-blocks) not set correctly.
 Adjust H-Blocks to thickness of material.
-Doubles) or Skewing Side guide set Check side guide position. incorrectly.
+Doubles) or Skewing Side guide set Check side guide position.
+Skewing incorrectly.
 See Chapter 2, Printer Basics for more information.
-Media thickness knob set too thick.
-Reduce setting.